K0F/GLFW_SuperCollider_XYScope/README.md

 # SuperCollider plugin XYScope (GLFW)

 This is kind of obviously silly one.
-I had some sketches back in 0's doing practically the same.
-What chnged is that now it is fast lightweight GLFW app with a plugin for SuperCollider, basically we all need to replace somewhat closed outdated baudline... super handy visualiser for any synthmaker, it may be the next thing to come.
+I had some sketches back in 0's doing practically the same in the most weird environments imaginable.

+What changed since then is that, now it is fast lightweight GLFW app with a plugin for SuperCollider.
+It should be close to metal.
+There are probably many out there but still it is super handy visualiser for any synthmaker in SuperCollider.

 ![scope_viewer](https://github.com/K0F/GLFW_SuperCollider_XYScope/blob/main/XYScope.jpg?raw=true)